jonaskris/struct_packer/README.md

  }
 }
 ```

-The total bitsize of this struct is 38, which can be packed into a 64 bit unsigned integer.
-(The next power of 2).
-If the total bitsize is smaller or equal to 32, it would be packed into a 32 bit unsigned integer, or if <= 16; 16 etc..
-Each field is packed into the unsigned integer in order, so render_target will be packed first into the most significant bits, program will be packed into the second most significant bits etc.

 The [pack_struct] procedural macro, automatically provides a pack() method which returns a struct of the same name appended by "Packed", so "DrawKeyPacked".
 DrawKeyPacked has a unpack() method which reverses this process, providing the original struct with the same values from before packing.